 - integration of theory with application work;

-- In-depth coverage of the full spectrum of competencies for project cycle management as practised in major development institutions; and
+- in-depth coverage of the full spectrum of competencies for project cycle management as practised in major development institutions; and

 PART I - Distance Learning

 A self-learning tutor assisted period of 12 weeks' duration designed to introduce the participants to the pre-requisite entry level knowledge in the disciplines of Part II, namely economics, institutional design, sociology, law and project management.
 The training materials will include selected chapters from key textbooks in addition to a number of articles from well-known journals.
 The learning content will be posted on the programme's website while the participants will be provided with at least one prescribed textbook.
-Two weeks subsequent to arrival in Turin the participants will sit for two written examination covering the topics of Part I.

-Part II- Face to Face Learning
+Part II- Face-to-Face Learning

-Module I: Introduction to Management ofdevelopment (actors, institutions and PCM)
+Module I: Introduction to Management of development (actors, institutions and PCM)